 Choose the toy you really like.
 Of course you can just be friends with who-ever gives you free stuff, and end up playing with toys that are not fully what you want, but hey, they are free.

 But taking whatever comes free also means you end up looking like a person who just gets behind who-ever buys him most.
-It can affect your image with the kid who’s toys you really want, and as a result it might ruin your chances of coming across as a genuine supporter and friend who really believes in what he does.
+It can affect your image with all the other kids who looked up to you now seeing you as a sell-out, and it can affect your image with the kid who’s toys you really want.
+As a result it might ruin your chances of coming across as a genuine supporter and friend who really believes in what he does.

 Regardless of how you do it, ending a friendship with a normal conversation on good terms also means that in the near or far future, there are still options open to play with that old friend.
 Be it just the occasional outing, or if new best friend actually doesn’t end up having the coolest of toys, and crawling back.
 In those cases, its good to not burn bridges.